Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Select Executive is the highest status that Amtrak offers members of their Select Executive program.
+Select Executive is the highest status level Amtrak offers members of their Guest Rewards program.

-There are three tiers to Amtrak’s loyalty program:
+There are 3 tiers in Amtrak’s loyalty program:

-In this post, we’ll be looking at the top tier status, Select Executive.
+In this post, we’ll look at the top tier status, Select Executive.

-The perks are numerous, and if you are a frequent rider of Amtrak for work or leisure purposes, the Select Executive membership program entitles you to a large number of benefits and special offers, as well as ways to earn travel points.
+The perks are numerous, and if you’re a frequent rider of Amtrak for work or leisure, Select Executive status entitles you to many benefits, special offers, and ways to earn travel points.

-• Unlimited access to Amtrak’s private lounges: Club Acela in Philadelphia, New York, Boston, and Washington, D.C.; the Amtrak Metropolitan Lounges in Chicago, Portland, and Los Angeles; and first-class lounges in St. Paul/Minneapolis, St. Louis, New Orleans, and Raleigh.
+• Unlimited access to Amtrak’s private lounges: Club Acela in Philadelphia, New York, Boston, and Washington, D.C.; the Amtrak Metropolitan Lounges in Chicago, Portland, and Los Angeles; and first-class lounges in St. Paul/Minneapolis, St. Louis, New Orleans, and Raleigh (Select Executive members may bring immediate family members traveling together, or 1 guest who is not a family member — unaccompanied guests are not permitted.)

-• An upgrade for every 3,000 Tier Qualifying Points (TQPs) you earn.
+• A 1-class upgrade for every 3,000 Tier Qualifying Points (TQPs) you earn

-• A special customer service phone number for just Select Executive members.
+• A dedicated customer service phone number for Select Executive members

-In this post, we’ll take a look at each of those perks and how to maximize them.
+In this post, we’ll look at each of those perks and how to maximize them.

 Guidelines for Amtrak Membership

-Anyone in the United States or Canada can become a Select Executive member by enrolling on Amtrak’s rewards website and completing an enrollment form or by calling 1-800-307-5000.
+Anyone in the United States or Canada can become a member by enrolling on Amtrak’s website, completing an enrollment form, or calling 1-800-307-5000.
 You’ll then supply basic information such as your name, address, and email.

 Upon enrollment, members are provided with a membership number.
-This number is extremely important as it’s how you earn Tier Qualifying Points (TQPs).
-Be sure to provide the number when making a reservation, when purchasing a hotel stay, or creating car reservations with points.
+This number is significant as it’s how you earn Tier Qualifying Points (TQPs).
+Be sure to provide the number when booking a train, hotel, or rental car reservation.

 Your Amtrak member number is unique to you and is nontransferable.